Simplistic Mornings

 That is why we needed this basket in our home.

-If you have kiddos who rise early, while you’re stuck in mombie mode, something has gotta give!
+If you have kiddos who rise early, while you’re stuck in mombie mode, something has to give!

-Creating a simplistic activity basket that requires little to no help from mom is definitely where it’s at.
+Creating a simplistic activity basket filled with strength-based learning activities that require little to no help from mom is definitely where it’s at.

 These morning basket activities totally keep me sane, you guys!